tim93422/gs-register-facebook-app/README.md

 You can name your application almost anything, although Facebook does apply a few rules.
 For example, the name can't contain the words "Face" or "Book".

 You are asked to supply an App Namespace.
 You use the App Namespace to define custom Open Graph actions and as part of the application's Facebook URL (http://apps.facebook.com/{App_Namespace}).
 Make sure the App Namespace is longer than 7 characters, contains no capital letters, and is unique among all applications on Facebook.
+Although it's not required, it's also probably a good idea to provide a namespace that is similar to the name you gave to your application.

 Optionally, you can have Facebook automatically arrange hosting for your application at Heroku.